Nunzio (wrestler): Early life

 While attending Nanuet Senior High School (located in Rockland County, New York), Maritato competed in football (as part of the school's 1989 team that went undefeated and unscored upon) and wrestling.

 Professional wrestling career

 Early career (1991–1992)

 Maritato was trained as a professional wrestler by Billy Robinson.
-He debuted in 1991, facing Parsippany Smith Fields in his first match.
+He debuted in 1991, facing Eric Fox at Parsippany Smith Fields in his first match.
 He competed for the Amarillo, Texas-based USWF promotion under the name James Stone.

 Eastern Championship Wrestling (1992–1994)

 Maritato joined Eastern Championship Wrestling (ECW) under the ring name "Damien Stone" on July 14, 1992, where he lost to Tommy Cairo.
 Over the next two years, he wrestled intermittently with ECW as a jobber.
 He also wrestled for International World Class Championship Wrestling and other promotions in the Northeastern United States.

 UWF International (1995–1996)

 Maritato took some time off from ECW in 1995 and went to Japan to compete in the shoot style UWF International promotion.